Key players in 2023-24 Silly Season

 Justin Haley, No. 31 Kaulig Racing Chevrolet (Cup)

-The scoop: Haley announced in July that he'd be moving from Kaulig Racing's No. 31 entry to take over a full-time ride for Rick Ware Racing in a multiyear deal beginning in 2024.
+The scoop: Haley announced in July he'd be moving from Kaulig Racing's No. 31 entry to take over a full-time ride for Rick Ware Racing in a multiyear deal beginning in 2024.

 Chris Graythen | Getty Images